zendesk/min-tfs-client/protobuf_srcs/tensorflow/python/autograph/g3doc/reference/control_flow.md

 i = 0
 if tf.greater(i, 0):
   i = 1
-# i is not a Tensor
+# i is now a Tensor
 ```

 ### `if` statements